ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 ---
 category: features
+menu-title: Word and character count
 ---

 {@snippet features/build-word-count-source}

-# Word count
+# Word count and character count

-The {@link module:word-count/wordcount~WordCount} feature provides a possibility to track the number of words and characters written in the editor.
+The {@link module:word-count/wordcount~WordCount} feature provides a possibility to track the number of words and characters written in the rich-text editor.

 ## Demo

 {@snippet features/word-count}

+The example above was created by using the following HTML page structure:

 ```html
 <div id="editor">